 claude squad

 Open-source terminal UI for running multiple Claude Code sessions.
 Requires tmux and GitHub CLI.
 Keyboard-driven TUI interface.
-No Windows support.
-Development activity has slowed. see the full comparison →
+No Windows support. see the full comparison →

 emdash